bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-06-newsletter.md

   node to both respond to a peer's quiescence request and initiate the process using new `ChannelUpdateHandler` operations.
-This PR also adds a configurable timeout mechanism to handle unresponsive peers by disconnecting them if the quiescent state persists for too long without resolution.
+This PR also adds a configurable timeout mechanism to handle unresponsive peers by disconnecting them if the quiescent state persists for too long without resolution. {% assign timestamp="51:36" %}

 - [LND #8390][] introduces support for setting and relaying an experimental [HTLC endorsement][topic htlc endorsement] signaling field in `update_add_htlc` messages, aimed at researching [channel jamming attack][topic channel jamming attacks] prevention.
 If a node receives an HTLC with the signaling field, it will relay the field as-is; otherwise, it sets a default value of zero.
-This feature is enabled by default but can be disabled.
+This feature is enabled by default but can be disabled. {% assign timestamp="52:49" %}

 - [BIPs #1534][] merges [BIP349][] for the specification of `OP_INTERNALKEY`, a
   new [tapscript][topic tapscript] only opcode that puts the taproot internal key on the stack.
-Authors of scripts need to know the internal key before they can pay to an output, so this is an alternative to including the internal key directly in a script; it saves 8 vbytes per use and makes scripts more reusable (see [Newsletter #285][news285 bip349]).
+Authors of scripts need to know the internal key before they can pay to an output, so this is an alternative to including the internal key directly in a script; it saves 8 vbytes per use and makes scripts more reusable (see [Newsletter #285][news285 bip349]). {% assign timestamp="55:49" %}

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 15:30" %}
 {% include snippets/recap-ad.md when=four_days_after_posting %}